 In Scotland, increasing numbers of people are dying because of alcohol.
-In 2021, 1,245 people lost their lives to alcohol-specific causes, the highest number since 2008.
-Each is a life cut tragically short and leaves behind family members and friends suffering their loss.
+In 2022, 1,276 people lost their lives to alcohol-specific causes, the highest number since 2008.3 Each is a life cut tragically short and leaves behind family members and friends suffering their loss.
 While a fatal outcome is the most tragic manifestation of alcohol harm, the adverse impact on society is much wider, affecting not only those suffering alcohol problems, but also those around them.

-The pandemic has added to existing problems, with a 22% increase in alcohol deaths in the last two years.
-This significant increase in loss of life is likely caused by the pandemic's effects on changing drinking habits, particularly increases in high-risk and harmful drinking, combined with reduced access to services.
+The pandemic has added to existing problems, with alcohol-specific deaths increasing for three years in a row, up 25% from 2019.4 This significant increase in loss of life is likely caused by the pandemic's effects on changing drinking habits, particularly increases in high-risk and harmful drinking, combined with reduced access to services.
 Despite this there has been little political attention on the issue with no Ministerial statement and no government or opposition debate on the latest death figures.
 This is compromising people's right to health.

 Recent modelling from England highlights how these worrying trends will continue to be felt into the future, even if drinking returns to pre-pandemic levels.
-In the worst case, England would see a 20% increase in deaths and an 8% increase in hospitalisations, at a cost to the NHS of £5.2bn over 20 years.
-While the same data is not yet available for Scotland, given our higher rates of consumption and harm, we are likely to see similar patterns here.
+56 In the worst case, England would see a 20% increase in deaths and an 8% increase in hospitalisations, at a cost to the NHS of £5.2bn over 20 years.
+7 While the same data is not yet available for Scotland, given our higher rates of consumption and harm, we are likely to see similar patterns here.
 Anecdotally, services are reporting that people are presenting in poorer physical and mental health and with more complex needs.

 Alcohol harm is already greatest for the most disadvantaged in our society.
-People in our most deprived communities are over five times as likely to die and six times as likely to be admitted to hospital because of alcohol than people in the wealthiest.
-When harm from alcohol increases, as it has during the pandemic, it increases disproportionally in our poorest communities; yet when effective policy interventions are introduced, such as minimum unit pricing, these communities stand to benefit the most.
+People in our most deprived communities are over four times as likely to die and six times as likely to be admitted to hospital because of alcohol than people in the wealthiest. ^{8 9} When harm from alcohol increases, as it has during the pandemic, it increases disproportionally in our poorest communities; yet when effective policy interventions are introduced, such as minimum unit pricing, these communities stand to benefit the most.
 These interventions must go hand in hand with action to address the wider determinants of health, such as poverty, employment, housing and education which are also fundamental to tackling long term problematic alcohol use.